LawRato

 Laws Governing Gambling in India

 Most of the gambling activities in India or under strict control.
 However, a few categories like horse racing and lotteries are an exception to this.
 Gambling in India is a state subject which means that only the state governments are entitled to formulate and govern such activities for their own states.
 The Public Gambling Act 1867 also known as the Gambling Act is the general law that governs gambling in India.
-However, since the State legislatures as per the Constitution of India have been entrusted with the regulatory leeway to form State subject gambling rules, it is the State that formulates such laws as per the requirements of such State.
-The Gambling Act is the central enactment that has been adopted by certain states in India and other states have formulated or enacted their own legislations to regulate and govern gambling activities within their own territory.
-Since most of the gambling legislations which have been enacted were done prior to the advent of online or virtual gambling or betting, thus, the gambling legislations primarily refer to gambling activities in physical form.
+Other states have also formulated their own legislations in order to regulate and govern the gambling activities on their territory.
+The majority of gambling laws were enacted before the advent of virtual or online gambling and betting.
+Therefore, gambling laws primarily refers to gambling in physical form.
 Since the times of British rule, many states in India have enforced the gambling act, thus, prohibiting all forms of gambling and betting in their respective states.
 Goa and Sikkim were the only states that allowed gambling and betting, subject to regulations made by these respective states.

 The Public Gambling Act, 1867